 Fraudsters have become more and more sophisticated in recent years, and even the most security-conscious consumers can fall victim to fraud.
 However, there are a few things you can do to protect yourself from check fraud.

-- Fraudsters often present phony excuses for why they must write you a check for more than your selling price, why they’re buying on behalf of someone else and/or why they need funds immediately.
-Don’t fall for sob stories and don’t be pressured to rush into transactions.
+- Fraudsters often present phony excuses for why they must write you a check for more than your selling price.
+Don’t fall for sob stories and don’t ever feel pressured to rush into transactions.

 - Alert your credit union when you’re trying to cash a questionable check, informing it of the source.
 The check can be held for a validity review.

 - When in doubt about a buyer, request the buyer pay in cash or with a certified cashier’s check.